wapmorgan/Threadable/README.md

 http://hosting-obzo-ru.1gb.ru/hosting-obzor.ru.zip downloaded
 ```

-## Few workers with WorkerPool
+## Few workers with WorkersPool

 But what if you need do few jobs simultaneously?
 You can create few instances of your worker, but it will be pain in the a$$ to manipulate and synchronize them.
-In this case you can use `WorkerPool`, which takes care of following this:
+In this case you can use `WorkersPool`, which takes care of following this:

 1. Start new workers at the beginning.
 2. Dispatch your payload when you call **sendData** to any idle worker*.
 3. Create new workers or delete redundant workers when you change **poolSize**.
 4. Accept result of workers when they done and marks them as idle.
 5. Monitor all worker threads and count idle, running, active (idle or running) workers.
 Provides interfaces to acquire this information.
-6. Stop all workers when `WorkerPool` object is being destructed (via `unset()` or when script execution is going down).
+6. Stop all workers when `WorkersPool` object is being destructed (via `unset()` or when script execution is going down).
 7. *Can work in _dataOverhead_-mode.
 This mode enables sending extra payload to workers even when are already working on any task.
 If in this mode you sent few payloads to worker, it will not switch to **Worker::IDLE** state until all passed payloads have been processed.
 8. Provide interface to appoint progress trackers and run them periodically until all threads become in `Worker::IDLE` state.